YuXiaoyu221/ICMIR/README.md

 # ICCR
-an efficient Cloud Removal method with Isophote Constraint for optical satellite imagery
+an efficient Cloud Removal method for optical satellite imagery using adaptive gradient weighting